- Academic English Studies (ESL)

-ENVS students complete a senior capstone via ENVS 400 typically taken fall and spring semesters of the senior year.
+ENVS students complete a senior capstone via ENVS 400 during their senior year.
 The project is based on a student’s concentration or second major and represents the culmination of a student’s scholarly career in ENVS at L&C. Ideally a student will be able to demonstrate expertise in his or her concentration or second major, as well as draw connections across the span of ENVS to produce a creative scholarly outcome with real-world applicability.

 Students who distinguish themselves academically (GPA of 3.5 in the major and overall) are invited to apply for the opportunity to participate in the honors program.
 Honors candidates work with faculty advisers to develop proposals for research projects, which must be approved by a committee of three faculty members selected by the candidate.
 After the student completes the final version of the thesis and makes a formal oral presentation to the faculty, the faculty determine whether to grant honors on graduation.